jazerix/F22-IoT-Course/Exam/lecture6.md

 - Available size of Flash (fx a chip on the device, store locks)
 - Amount of write cycles
 - Size of erase unit (need to look this up)
-    - Sometimes you can't just erase just one bit, but instead maybe 64 bytes.
-The result means that you have to load the data into memory you want to load data into ram (64 bytes), delete the bit within the data and replace it.
+    - Sometimes you can't just erase just one bit, but instead maybe 256 bits.
+The result means that you have to load the data into memory you want to load data into ram (256 bits), delete the bit within the data and replace it.

 ROM and Flash have to be written to in a certain way.